common-voice/common-voice/bundler/README.md

 ### CLI usage

-The CLI lives in `server/src/api/cli/start-dataset-release.ts`.
-In pods, run the compiled JS from the server build output directory.
+The release CLI lives in `bundler/src/cli/start-dataset-release.ts`.
+It uses BullMQ to enqueue an init job that the bundler worker picks up.
+Run from the bundler build output directory or from inside the bundler container.

+> **Note:** A legacy copy exists at `server/src/api/cli/start-dataset-release.ts` but it uses the `bull` library (incompatible with the bundler's BullMQ worker).
+It prints a deprecation warning if invoked.

 The command format is: